Updated September 2022

 During 1967 despite the growing number of bookings for The Bitta Sweet, or maybe because of it, some of the band members became less committed than others and eventually decided to call it a day and "get a real job".
 Al Atkins said; "We never secured a record deal and we split up when Albert got married and moved to Australia.
 But this band was the first big stepping stone in my career."

 Al's next group was another local line-up called "The Sugar Stack".
 They were formed by guitarists Geoff Furnival, Mick Reeves and drummer John "Fezza" Partridge.
 Al Atkins recalled; "Bruno and myself were asked to join them on bass and vocals when they heard The Bitta Sweet were splitting up.
 When we saw the class of the players they were, we instantly did."

 Sugar Stack were getting regular work playing their own brand of pop, blues, and Tamla Motown so were kept busy after Al and Bruno joined them.
-Although this band enjoyed some good times together, Al, Bruno and John began to tire of the group's pop side and wanted to play heavier music with Eric Clapton's "Cream" being a major influence at the time.
+Although this band had some good times together, Al, Bruno and John began to tire of the group's pop side and wanted to play heavier music with Eric Clapton's "Cream" being a major influence at the time.

 The Sugar Stack split within a year but on a sad note, guitarist Mick Reeves who eventually went on to success in a hard-working group called "The Possessed" was tragically killed in 1976 along with other young band members in a road accident following a gig up north.
 He was only 24 years old.
 Also in that group was Band of Joy founding member Vernon Pereira who died in the crash.

 Al Atkins and Bruno Stappenhill along with guitarist Dave Goodman formed a new group in 1968 called "Blue Condition" named after a song on Cream's "Disraeli Gears" album.
 They wanted to play a style of heavy progressive music with of course the volume knobs turned up high.
 Darlaston drummer Pete Boot was "enlisted" into the line-up.